Matsalak-Viktoria/House-Price-Prediction/README.md

 ### Metric Analysis:
 After adding new features (feature engineering), the mean absolute error (MAE) decreased from 19,408 to 19,315, indicating a slight improvement in prediction accuracy.
 However, the RMSE value increased from 27,304 to 31,349, meaning the model became slightly worse at handling rare large errors.

-Overall, the engineered features helped the model better capture the key patterns between the features and the target variable, although its robustness to outliers decreased.
-This impact on RMSE highlights the need for further feature selection and potentially outlier handling to improve the model's stability.
+Overall, feature engineering had a mixed impact on model performance.
+The slight decrease in MAE indicates that the engineered features improved prediction accuracy for most properties.
+However, the increase in RMSE suggests that the model became less robust to larger prediction errors for properties with uncommon characteristics.
+This indicates that while the new features captured some additional patterns in the data, further feature refinement or outlier handling may be needed to improve overall model stability.

 ![Plot](Pred_vs_True_After.png)